-Multi-disciplinary efforts
+Multi-disciplinary efforts described in a collaboration plan

-The collaboration plan should demonstrate active participation of multi-disciplinary groups, which includes, but is not limited to: computing and information science researchers; computer and other engineering; physical, biological science; social scientists; and other necessary research expertise.
+The collaboration plan should demonstrate active participation of multi-disciplinary groups, which includes, but is not limited to computing and information science researchers; computer and other engineering; physical, biological science; social scientists; and other necessary research expertise.
 The collaboration plan should demonstrate the extent to which the group is integrated, has a common focus and the quality of the plan for management and collaboration.